The Best Unique Tourist Attraction in Ireland?

 Huge thanks to Tourism Ireland for suggesting we see the Connemara Heritage Centre, and as always, all opinions, donkey kisses, and fixation on food are my own.

 Enjoy this article and still planning your trip?
-Click here for an easy affiliate link to Ireland hotel deals, here for cheap flights to Ireland, and here for deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
+Click here for an easy affiliate link to Ireland hotel deals, and here for deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
 Happy travels!